STAT545-UBC/STAT545-UBC-original-website/packages00_index.md

   * How to test the functions in your package
   * How to demonstrate your package's utility with a vignette
   * How to put your package on GitHub to share with the world

+2015 Part 1 *I've got this but I lost this morning's battle with `knitr`.*

+2015 Part 2 *I've got this but I lost this morning's battle with `knitr`.*

 [2014 Day 1](packages02_activity.html) of hands-on work